ed-henrique/how-to-keychron-qmk/README.md

 ## 3. Find out in which branch your keyboard is

 Ok, this part is on you.
-By searching around the branches, I found that Q10 Max is inside `wireless_playground` and that K15 Pro is inside `bluetooth_playground`, so I would start searching there.
+By searching around the branches, I found that both Q10 Max and K15 Pro are inside `wireless_playground`[^1], so I would start searching there.
 You will find the keyboards in the directory `qmk_firmware/keyboards/keychron`.

 ## 4. Add the necessary submodules